 The coupon to be refunded are no void tickets/coupons

-Note: A service fee will be charged for any refunds processed by Qantas Refunds which are eligible for an automated refund by the agency.
+Note: A service fee of USD/CAD$40 will be charged for any refunds processed by Qantas Refunds.

 If the incorrect commission level has been processed through BSP/ARC a Sales Summary Adjustment must be sent to Qantas for assessment.

-If a ticket has been issued at the incorrect fare level, for example an Adult ticket has been issued for a child in error, a new ticket can be issued and the original ticket submitted for refund.
-If no cancellation penalties apply the original ticket can be refunded.
+If a ticket has been issued at the incorrect fare level, for example an Adult ticket has been issued for a child in error, a new ticket can be issued and the original ticket refunded, if no cancellation penalties apply.

 For tickets with cancellation penalties, please contact Qantas for an authority to refund the original ticket without penalty.
 The new ticket may need to be issued when requesting the authority.